-- 10.1 A transaction in derivatives or a forward transaction must not be effected for a Fund unless the transaction is of a kind specified in paragraph 11 below (Permitted transactions (derivatives and forwards)); and the transaction is covered, as required by paragraph 22 (Cover for investments in derivatives). - 10.2 Where a Fund invests in derivatives, the exposure to the underlying assets must not exceed the limits in paragraph 5 and 7 except for index based derivatives where the rules below in 10.6 apply. - 10.3 Where a transferable security or an approved money market instrument embeds a derivative, this must be taken into account for the purposes of complying with this section. - 10.4 A transferable security or an approved money-market instrument will embed a derivative if it contains a component which fulfils the following criteria: - (a) by virtue of that component some or all of the cash flows that otherwise would be required by the transferable security or approved money-market instrument which functions as host contract can be modified according to a specified interest rate, financial instrument price, foreign exchange rate, index of prices or rates, credit rating or credit index or other variable, and therefore vary in a way similar to a stand-alone derivative; - (b) its economic characteristics and risks are not closely related to the economic characteristics and risks of the host contract; and - (c) it has a significant impact on the risk profile and pricing of the transferable security or approved money-market instrument. - 10.5 A transferable security or an approved money-market instrument does not embed a derivative where it contains a component which is contractually transferable independently of the transferable security or the approved money-market instrument.
-That component shall be deemed to be a separate instrument. - 10.6 Where a Fund invests in an index based derivative, provided the relevant index falls within paragraph 12 (Financial Indices underlying Derivatives) the underlying constituents of the index do not have to be taken into account for the purposes of paragraph 10.2.
-The relaxation is subject to the ACD continuing to ensure that the property provides a prudent spread of risk.
+- 17.1 A transaction in derivatives or a forward transaction must not be effected for a Fund unless the transaction is of a kind specified in paragraph 18 (Permitted transactions (derivatives and forwards)) below, and the transaction is covered, as required by paragraph 30 (Cover for investment in derivatives) of this Appendix. - 17.2 Where a Fund invests in derivatives, the exposure to the underlying assets must not exceed the limits set out in the COLL Sourcebook in relation to spread (COLL 5.2.11R Spread: general, COLL 5.2.12R Spread: government and public securities) except for index based derivatives where the rules below apply. - 17.3 Where a transferable security or approved money market instrument embeds a derivative, this must be taken into account for the purposes of complying with this section. - 17.4 A transferable security or an approved money-market instrument will embed a derivative if it contains a component which fulfils the following criteria: - 17.4.1 by virtue of that component some or all of the cash flows that otherwise would be required by the transferable security or approved money-market instrument which functions as host contract can be modified according to a specified interest rate, financial instrument price, foreign exchange rate, index of prices or rates, credit rating or credit index or other variable, and therefore vary in a way similar to a stand-alone derivative; - 17.4.2 its economic characteristics and risks are not closely related to the economic characteristics and risks of the host contract; and - 17.4.3 it has a significant impact on the risk profile and pricing of the transferable security or approved money-market instrument. - 17.5 A transferable security or an approved money-market instrument does not embed a derivative where it contains a component which is contractually transferable independently of the transferable security or the approved money-market instrument.
+That component shall be deemed to be a separate instrument. - 17.6 Where a Fund invests in an index based derivative, provided the relevant index falls within paragraph 19 (Financial Indices underlying derivatives), the underlying constituents of the index do not have to be taken into account for the purposes of COLL 5.2.11R and COLL 5.2.12R.

-10.7 Efficient Portfolio Management (EPM)
+17.7 Efficient Portfolio Management